DPR193/java-handbook/README.md

-# Java Programming & DSA Learning Repository
+# Java Programming & DSA Handbook

-> **🌟 Star this repository if you find it useful!**

-Welcome to my **Java Programming & DSA** learning repository.
-This is a collection of notes, code examples, and problem-solving exercises created while learning Java.
+This repository is a structured collection of notes, code examples, and problem-solving exercises focused on Java programming and Data Structures & Algorithms (DSA).

-The repository covers core Java concepts, object-oriented programming, and common data structures and algorithms.
-It includes both theory and hands-on practice, organized topic-wise for easy reference.
+It covers core Java fundamentals, object-oriented programming (OOP), and essential DSA topics such as arrays, linked lists, stacks, queues, trees, recursion, searching, and sorting.
+The content combines theoretical explanations with practical coding examples, organized by topic for easy navigation.

-This repository is not a full-fledged course or tutorial.
-Instead, it’s a collection of my personal notes, code snippets, and problem-solving exercises created while learning Java and Data Structures & Algorithms.
+This is not a full course or tutorial series, but a comprehensive reference resource for learning Java and DSA.

 ## Table of Contents